 Leading the way to provide modern schooling with a low carbon footprint.

 Our largest step towards our vision is the installation of our solar power system.
 However, power is only part of what we are doing to become self-sufficient.
-We also have a responsibility to pay it forward to the local community and to the next generation, please see below for more details:
+We also have a responsibility to pay it forward to the local community and to the next generation, please see below for more details or contact us:

-The Steenbergen family of New York have provided us with funds to purchase and install a 10kWp power system and Solaris Green Energy. in conjunction with IBC SOLAR who have donated an additional 3.25kWp system to increase the total peak power to 13.25kWp.
+Initially the Steenbergen family of New York have provided us with funds to purchase and install a 10kWp power system and Solaris Green Energy in conjunction with IBC SOLAR an additional 3kWp system.
+We have increased that initial 13kWp to a total peak power system of 18kWp.

 Rain Water Harvesting